neylsoncrepalde/100-days-of-code/log.md

 **Thoughts:** The pages are almost finished.
 Great learning.
 Wagtail can be a little tricky, although I think it's easier than pure Django.

 **Link to work:** Not deployed yet.

+### Day 11 and 12, January, 23 & 24, 2017.

+**Today's Progress:** I have been developing the website that I just told you about.

+**Thoughts:** It's almost ready.
+As I am beginning to work with Wagtail, I had a lot of erros that took me some time to correct.

+**Link to work:** Not deployed yet.